 If that’s all a lot to get started with, let me help you find where to go next!

-- Or, if you want to learn more about what culture even is/why it’s important, try starting with one of these discussion activities: What is Culture?
-OR A Lesson About Respecting People Who Are Different.
+- If you want to learn more about what culture even is/why it’s important, try starting with one of these discussion activities: What is Culture?
+OR Where In the World Do I Live OR A Lesson About Respecting People Who Are Different.

 - And if you’re an avid reader, then check out my Read the World Recommendations for adults and generally just not-so-little readers.